 In areas that have been hit harder by the disease, it can actually look like it's been sprayed with a coat of white paint.

-- If grass is not growing well in shady areas, consider replacing with shade-tolerant ground covers
+If your grass is weak and not growing well in those shady areas, why not consider replacing it with a shade-tolerant ground cover.